Mojitoapplemint/ObsidianNote/AI & TensorFlow/TensorFlow Bootcamp/Modeling Fundamentals.md

 	- If the model is over-trained by features, it can't predict from the input that it haven't seen before
 - Start with the small experiments and make sure they work and then increase their scale when necessary

+## Finding an Ideal Learning Rate
+Specifying the learning rate dictates the model to improve for certain amount for each epoch

 # Comparing the results of different models
 Compare with `pandas` DataFrame
 ```python